Orochinarakoko/HTTP-spider/README.md

 # How to use

+- You will need to install the modules "threading" , "queue", and "requests" using pip:
+         - Linux/MacOS : Open terminal > type command "python3 -m pip install X"
+         - Windows : Open cmd > type command "py -m pip install X"

 - When the script is run , you will see a menu asking you to select the "mode" you want ( esentially whether you want to check for files, directories or both and in what order
-- Then , enter the target URL as promted
+- Then , enter the target URL as promted - to test I used " http://testphp.vulnweb.com "
 - Then , enter the desired amount of threads to use - more threads = faster attack, however I RECOMMEND NO MORE THAN 25 OR PACKETS WILL BE DROPPED BY TARGET URL
 - Then , enter the name of the wordlist you want to use - it MUST BE IN THE SAME DIRECTORY AS THE PYTHON SCRIPT
 - The scipt will carry out the desired scan.
 After , if you have found any directories , you asked wheter you want to scan found directories for files - enter Y for yes or N for no - YOU WILL NOT BE ABLE TO CARRY OUT THIS SCAN IF YOU HAVE ONLY FOUND FILES
 - If you do not want to scan the direcotries , you can enter no , and if you wan to exit the program , you are then asked as to wheter you want to quit - to do so enter "q"
+- The script will continue to run untill you prompt it to quit.

 # Troubleshooting